 What about a forgotten Apple ID?

-This website is also helpful for anyone who’s forgotten his or her Apple ID and cannot retrieve it the usual ways.
+These types of websites can also helpful for anyone who’s forgotten his or her Apple ID and cannot retrieve it in the usual ways.

-Please note that these services WILL NOT unlock a phone from any carrier—the phone will remain locked to the original network.
+Please note that these services WILL NOT unlock a phone from any carrier—the phone will remain locked to the original network, if applicable.

-Your iPhone is unusally unlocked in a couple of days and you use your iPhone or another iDevice as normal.
+When the service is legitimate, your iPhone is usually unlocked in a couple of days to a couple of weeks and you use your iPhone or another iDevice as normal.